JDelemar/dockerfiles/verdaccio-node-code-server/README.md

-# Vercaccio, Visual Studio Code, and nodejs
+# Verdaccio, Visual Studio Code, and nodejs

 Verdaccio, Visual Studio Code, and nodejs walk into a bar